 Saints Row plain and simple, for added fun, create a character to use cheats, and abuse them.
 The Third is even better with this- wanna utterly annihilate your foes with an airstrike, or a tank, or a VTOL equipped with lasers and missiles?
 It's got you covered.

 The Third is even better if you have the Respect upgrades.
 Specifically the ones that grant immunity to bullets, fire, explosions, ragdolling from said explosions, and fall damage.
 You're now immortal.
 Find the nearest survival mission and have a blast.

 Male Voice 1:Man, this is therapeutic!

-Another Rockstar game, in L.A.
-Noire you can wreck the painstakingly recreated 1940's L.A. while driving around in your equally beautiful recreated car(and utterly destroy it too)while your partner angrily yells at you for doing so.
+In L.A.
+Noire, you can wreck the painstakingly recreated 1940's L.A. while driving around in your equally beautiful recreated car.

 Katamari Damacy.
 There's just something calming about pushing around an unstoppable ball of death.

 Godhand.
 The credit song even lampshades this with the line "The Godhand helps me work out my stress!".

 Main game giving you fits?
 Go to the practice ring and beat on the dummy.
 You take no damage and can use all the Reel/Roulette/Wheel Moves you want.